How do you motivate a dyslexic child? Fact based praise

 “Imagine your child came home with their school report and all it said was, “well done, good work”.
 What would you think?
 I would think how is this useful?
 I want to know why my is child good at and why?

-Watch clickable video below where the Dyslexic Mum gives advice on how to give fact based praise:
+Watch the clickable video ‘Give praise’ below, where the Dyslexic Mum advises on how to give fact-based praise:

 • Positive Praise – When giving a child feedback about their work, use lots of praise and be positive.
 Try to focus on what they have done well.
 Suggest what they could try to improve, rather than pointing out all their mistakes.